-Conventional Wisdom Myth: Never Compost Meat!
+Myth: Never Compost Meat

-One thing I noticed during my initial research was that most articles about vermicomposting and composting in general claimed that only plant materials can be composted, never animal materials.
+One thing I noticed during my initial research was that most articles about vermicomposting and composting in general claimed that only plant materials can be composted—never animal materials.
 Now, this made absolutely no sense to me.
 Animals are just as organic and biodegradable as plants, so why wouldn’t you be able to compost them?

 After doing some more reading, it became clear that these guidelines are in place simply because of concerns that meat may attract wild animals in poorly maintained outdoor composting piles and bins.
-If you simply throw your left-over chicken bones on top of your compost pile, of course wild animals, such as coyotes, skunks, and bears, will smell it and start to cause problems on your property.
+If you simply throw your leftover chicken bones on top of your compost pile, of course wild animals, such as coyotes, skunks, and bears, will smell it and start to cause problems on your property.

 When I really thought about it, the claim that red wigglers cannot process animal proteins made no sense.
 Inside the worm bin, worms are hatched, live out their lives, die, and are reabsorbed into the system.
 It’s the circle of life on a micro scale.
 If the worms can handle processing their fallen brethren, then why not the remains of an expired pack of turkey cold cuts, or maybe a piece of steak that fell on the floor?
 In the grand scheme of things, these types of meats are no different from deceased composting worms themselves.

-How To Compost Meat in the Worm Bin
+How to Compost Meat in the Worm Bin

-In order for the meat to break down the Worm Factory 360 fast enough, I first cut the meat into tiny pieces.
+- Cut it up as small as possible.
+In order for the meat to break down in the Worm Factory 360 fast enough, I first cut the meat into tiny pieces.
 If there is paper in the package, such as cold cuts that came from the deli counter, I cut up the paper along with the meat for added carbon.

 Red wiggler worms can clearly process meat products just fine, as I’ve never seen rotting pieces of meat left in the bin, and I’ve never experienced the putrid smells that you would expect from rotting meat when digging around in the bin.
 There is absolutely nothing wrong with putting small amounts of meat, cut up into small pieces, in a worm bin.

 There are a lot of misconceptions about composting on the internet, as most articles are simply rehashes of older information that other people have written.
 The best thing to do when you first start composting, either with a worm bin or with a traditional compost pile, is to simply experiment to find out what works best and what doesn’t work.
 In general, anything that was once alive can be composted.

 © 2018 Jennifer Wilber